 - We will responsibly manage our land for both modern and traditional uses.

-The Kuskokwim Corporation is rooted in important cultural traditions from its 10 villages, Lower Kalskag, Upper Kalskag, Aniak, Chuathbaluk, Napaimute, Crooked Creek, Georgetown, Red Devil, Sleetmute, Stony River.
-The residents’ connection to the land helps define who we are, as our shareholders practice hunting and trapping, gathering, art and crafts in their daily lives.
+The Kuskokwim Corporation is rooted in important cultural traditions from its 10 villages, Lower Kalskag, Upper Kalskag, Aniak, Chuathbaluk, Napaimute, Crooked Creek, Georgetown, Red Devil, Sleetmute, and Stony River.
+The peoples’ connection to the land helps define who we are, as our Shareholders practice hunting and trapping, gathering, arts and crafts in their daily lives.
 Community involvement is an essential part of the middle Kuskokwim region way of life, with residents gathering for activities, celebration and to offer condolences to others.
 Activities and celebrations in the communities often consist of potlucks, carnivals, festivals and other gatherings throughout the year.

 - Chee Fish